Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 actual content below this:

-if she ever seen this, id like her to know; this is what i wanted to work on this with her.
+if she ever seen this, id like her to know; this is what i wanted to work on this for her, or esp. with her if she ever wanted.  thats a dream as well :)

 so i think i counted from the first day we talked, not the first day we laied eyes on eachother (when i really should have counted i know)